cvsouth/http/README.md

 ### Handling Exceptions

 If any exceptions occur during HTTP request a HttpException will be thrown with of either sub-type RequestException or ResponseException.
-RequestException means there was something wrong with your request and you may get this if the url you are requesting from does not exist.
-ResponseException denotes that a status other than 200 was received and may of type InformationalResponseException, RedirectionResponseException, ClientErrorResponseException, ServerErrorResponseException.
+RequestException means there was something wrong with your request and you may get this if the url you are requesting does not exist.
+ResponseException denotes that a status other than 200 was received and may of type `InformationalResponseException`, `RedirectionResponseException`, `ClientErrorResponseException`, `ServerErrorResponseException`.

 The RequestException object has the methods `getMethod()`, `getRequestData()` and `getRequestHeaders()`.
 The ResponseException object also has these methods and in addition it has `getResponseStatusCode()` and `getResponseHeaders()`.
 It is up to you to decide how specific you want your error catching to be:

 ```php
 try